-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

 157) Is it possible for a firm to have an absolute advantage in producing something without having a comparative advantage?
 Why or why not?